Hit Enter to Search

 The Transformation Station

-The space will be created in collaboration with gallery staff and local artist, Joseph Venning.
-The space will house a number of interactive walls and enquiry corners with questions and stimulus for consulting about the building and its collection with visitors.
+The space has been created in collaboration with gallery staff and local artist, Joseph Venning and continues to allow for additions of artefacts and space for interaction.
+The space houses a number of interactive walls and enquiry corners with questions and stimulus for consulting about the building and its collection with visitors.
 The design will enable staff and visitors to independently investigate and respond to questions and suggestions and share their own ideas and response to our enquiry.

 The project will consult with all staff across the building to investigate how we perceive the current gallery experience and how we can address issues and suggestions to develop and share our learning to create the best possible working environment and visitor experience.